norasyeezys/T1_Super_Hack/README.md

 A glimpse at the blueprints (Just did Ctrl+F for "EFI") and we found the Part ID of chip.
 The ID is U6100.

 If you don't know how to interpret IDs, here's a quick tip.
-R are Resistors, C are Capacitors, L are inductors, D are diodes, Q are Transistors, and *U are specialized components* (the big black things).
+R are Resistors, C are Capacitors, L are inductors, D are diodes, Q are Transistors, and *U are specialized components* (the big black squares on the motherboard).

 Next step.
 Where is Part U6100?
 That is where the boardview comes in.

+It was a .brd file.
+Which posed another issue.
+But then I found [OpenBoardView (Thanks a lot!)](https://github.com/OpenBoardView/OpenBoardView).